phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 But if you want to be able to send emails, you can use [Mailgun](https://www.mailgun.com) for free.
 You can also try [SendGrid](https://sendgrid.com), but I believe they require you to verify your identity with a credit card.

+You can also try setting up [SMTP through Gmail](https://kinsta.com/blog/gmail-smtp-server/), as suggested by [KuJoe](https://mindly.social/@KuJoe/111819333521765387).

 Happy days!

 ---